dotnet/docs-maui/docs/whats-new/dotnet-9.md

 On iOS and Mac Catalyst 18, .NET MAUI 9 changes the default behavior for hosting content in a <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> to `localhost`.
 The internal `0.0.0.0` address used to host content no longer works and results in the <xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> not loading any content and rendering as an empty rectangle.

-To opt into using the `0.0.0.0` address, add the following code to your `MauiProgram` class:
+To opt into using the `0.0.0.0` address, add the following code to the `CreateMauiApp` method in *MauiProgram.cs*:

 ```csharp
 // Set this switch to use the LEGACY behavior of always using 0.0.0.0 to host BlazorWebView